Ingfried Hoffmann

 Ingfried Hoffmann (born January 30, 1935) is a German jazz organist, pianist, trumpeter, arranger and composer.
 He has recorded for Columbia, Philips, Polydor, and Verve.
-He has composed music for German television, including music for the German version of Sesame Street and Robbi, Tobbi und das Fliewatüüt.
+In the 1960s, Hoffmann worked extensively with tenor saxophonist Klaus Doldinger, earning the reputation as being one of Europe's best jazz organists.
+He has also composed music for German television, including music for the German version of Sesame Street and Robbi, Tobbi und das Fliewatüüt.